Pro-EU supporters to rally in Edinburgh

-The event, Rally for Europe, takes place in Edinburgh on Saturday with the aim of urging the UK Government to “think again” on Brexit.
+The event, Rally for Europe, takes place in Ediburgh on Saturday with the aim of urging the UK Government to “think again” on Brexit.

-Speakers will urge other Scottish local authorities to follow the City of Edinburgh Council’s lead by signing an open declaration to become “hubs of EU activity and connections”.
+Speakers at the rally will urge other Scottish local authorities to follow the City of Edinburgh Council’s lead by signing an open declaration to become “hubs of EU activity and connections”.

 Voters in the Capital voted 74 per cent to remain in the EU at last year’s referendum, 12 points higher than the 62 per cent who voted in favour across Scotland.